 Infrastructure-as-code Puppet is built on the concept of infrastructure-as-code, which is the practice of treating infrastructure as if it were code.
 This concept is the foundation of DevOps — the practice of combining software development and operations.
 Treating infrastructure as code means that system administrators adopt practices that are traditionally associated with software developers, such as version control, peer review, automated testing, and continuous delivery.
 These practices that test code are effectively testing your infrastructure.
 When you get further along in your automation journey, you can choose to write your own unit and acceptance tests — these validate that your code, your infrastructure changes, do as you expect.

-Our team uses Altair that automatically creates a documented playground that updates in real time.
-On every backend deployment, the extension will update its documentation:
+Our team uses Altair which automatically creates a documented playground that updates in real-time.
+On every backend deployment, the app will update its documentation:

 It lists all the operations, with the expected inputs and outputs.
 It even supports directives (like @DEPRECATED) to always make sure everyone is on the same page!

-GraphQL is still “new” (Stable release is from June 2018) compared to a well-established architecture like REST.
-But it seems pretty clear that its adoption is rapid.
-It is definitely refreshing from a technical perspective to have a different paradigm for designing and playing with API endpoints.
+GraphQL can be considered “new” (The stable release is from June 2018) compared to a well-established architecture like REST.
+And it is refreshing from a technical perspective to have a different paradigm for designing and playing with API endpoints.

-Beyond that, I am very enthusiastic about the transformation in teamwork and collaboration.
-To me, GraphQL opens a whole new mindset for developers to juggle between frontend and backend.
+Beyond the pure technical benefits, I was personally very pleasantly surprised about the transformative impact GraphQL had on teamwork and collaboration.
+To me, it opens a whole new mindset for developers to juggle between frontend and backend.
 If executed properly, it can definitely make teams work together more effectively.← All Articles